-Dr. Hong has authored and co-authored more than 50 peer-reviewed journals, conference papers, two book chapters and is the inventor of more than 60 patent inventions.
-He has served as an invited lecturer and speaker in over 50 international research symposiums, government and industry sessions held around the world.
-He is currently serving as the Associate Editor of the IEEE Transaction on Antennas and Propagation and Guest Editor of the IEEE Transaction on Antennas and Propagation Special Edition on Antennas and Propagation Aspects of 5G Communications.
-As a senior member of the IEEE, he has served as the technical program committee member, session chair and invited speaker for numerous IEEE conferences hosted by the MTT and AP societies.
+He has served as an invited lecturer and speaker in over 60 international research symposiums, government and industry sessions held around the world.
+He is currently serving as the Associate Editor of the IEEE Transaction on Antennas and Propagation, IEEE Antennas and Propagation Magazine and Lead Guest Editor for the IEEE Antennas and Wireless Propagation Letter Special Cluster on “Antenna-in-Package, Antenna-on-Chip, Antenna-IC Interface: Joint Design and Co-integration”.
+From 2016 to 2017, he served as the Guest Editor of the IEEE Transaction on Antennas and Propagation Special Edition on “Antennas and Propagation Aspects of 5G Communications”.